theodi/data-sharing-abm-model/model_document/model_document.md

 The investment is calculated based on two factors: capital and data.
 Each firm invests as much capital as possible, and there is a user-defined maximum to the capital that can be invested.
 Denote the capital to be invested as $C$.

 #### Investing in an existing product
 A firm that has multiple products has to choose which one it wishes to invest in.
-To do so, we calculate a utility for each of their products, which is the weighted sum of how many firms are active in the category and what the overall usage in each category was in the last tick; i.e., firms invests in popular categories with high competition.
+To do so, we calculate a utility for each of their products, which is the weighted sum of how many firms are active in the category and what the overall usage in each category was in the last tick; i.e., firms invest in popular categories with high competition.
 The user can determine the weights (`w_num_firms_per_cat` and `w_usage`), but they are the same for all firms.
 The utilities are exponentiated and normalised per firm to sum to one; we then pick a category for each company based on these distributions.

 Next, we calculate how much data within each firm is available that is relevant to their chosen category, i.e., how much data of the types that are used in the category is available (even if it originated from a different category).
 Different firms have different skill at combining data, which increases the raw value of the data if the chosen category requires two or more datatypes: